SAP/luigi/docs/luigi-core-api.md

 Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** `true` if authorization is enabled.
 Otherwise returns `false`.

-### logout
+#### logout

+Logout the user dynamically.
-Logs out the user dynamically and runs the logout flow.
-Running this function is the same as clicking the logout button.
+This will run the same functionality as though the user clicked the logout button.

 ##### Examples